Dimeben/react-hangman-game/options.md

 💡 Here are some ideas to choose from:

-# Options

-💡 Here are some ideas to choose from:

 1. **Calculator App**

    - **Objective**: Build a calculator app resembling the one in your operating system.
 Start with basic operations and optionally expand to scientific functions.